How Speech Therapy Can Help Post-Concussion Syndrome | Cognitive FX

 You can read more about what therapy is like from these patients:

 The point of this piece isn’t to say that all neurofeedback is bad.
 Neurofeedback is great for helping anxiety, OCD, and PTSD; getting your brain to relax; and learning how to meditate.

 But neurofeedback is not good at fixing concussion symptoms such as brain fog, memory problems, difficulty concentrating, sleep disorders, and so forth.
 And it certainly can’t fix physiological symptoms like blood pressure dysregulation or nausea.

 For comprehensive concussion care, you’ll need different treatment.
 You can use our guide to finding a good concussion clinic near you.

-And if you’ve been suffering from post-concussion syndrome for more than three months, we invite you to schedule a complimentary consultation with our team to help you decide what’s next in your recovery journey
+If you’ve been suffering from post-concussion syndrome for more than three months, we invite you to schedule a consultation with our team to help you decide what’s next in your recovery journey.